microsoft/PQCrypto-SIDH/README.md

 The **SIDH** library is an efficient supersingular isogeny-based cryptography library written in C language.
-**Version v3.0** of the library includes the ephemeral Diffie-Hellman key exchange scheme "SIDH" [1,2], and the CCA-secure key encapsulation mechanism "SIKE" [].
-These schemes are conjectured to offer protection against quantum computer attacks.
+**Version v3.0** of the library includes the ephemeral Diffie-Hellman key exchange scheme "SIDH" [1,2], and the CCA-secure key encapsulation mechanism "SIKE" [4].
+These schemes are conjectured to be secure against quantum computer attacks.

 Concretely, the SIDH library includes the following KEM schemes: